Senate’s Trumpcare Bill Still Disliked by Pretty Much Everyone

 Still, their stand against the bill does endanger its passage, as pushing it too far to the right could alienate GOP moderates who take issue with depriving millions of their health coverage.
 Three Republicans — Susan Collins, Dean Heller, and Rob Portman — said they have “concerns” about cuts to Medicaid, but they’re still reviewing the bill.
 Collins said in a statement that she “will be particularly interested in examining the forthcoming CBO analysis on the impact on insurance coverage, the effect on insurance premiums, and the changes in the Medicaid program.”

-McConnell can only afford two GOP defections, and by the New York Times’ count another 28 Republicans were non-committal on Thursday.
+McConnell can only afford two GOP defections, and by the New York Times’ count another 28 Republicans were noncommittal on Thursday.

 Governors of States That Took the Medicaid Expansion